Golden Knights vs Canucks Prediction — AI Finds CAN'T MISS NHL Lines & Props (Apr 16)

 Vegas vs. Vancouver Prop Picks (AI)

-AI algorithm Remi is pouring through tons of datapoints on each player.
-In fact, anytime the Golden Knights and Canucks play there’s always several intriguing trends to key in on.
+AI algorithm Remi is pouring through loads of datapoints on each line.
+In fact, anytime the Golden Knights and Canucks play there’s always several intriguing observations to key in on.
 Not to mention games played at Rogers Arena in Apr can often follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: A. Raty under 2.5 Hits.